-Now that your ideas written down, look them over.
+Now that your ideas are written down, look them over.
 Now is the time to reflect on each.
 Ask yourself, do I enjoy doing this?
-Can I do it well enough that I can help others do it as well?
+Can I do it well enough to help others do it too?

 If any don’t seem right, cross them out.
 The ones that are left are a great starting point for the services you will provide as a Virtual Assistant.

 Note: These services are not set in stone.
 You can shift and pivot as you grow and learn.
-For instance, my very first client, I provided bookkeeping work for, in addition to a few other services.
+For instance, I provided bookkeeping work for my very first client, in addition to a few other services.
 Today?
 There’s no way I’d take that on.
-I just don’t enjoy numbers that much and I really got stressed each time I updated his books.
+I don’t enjoy numbers that much, and I got stressed each time I updated his books.

 If any of your services seem to together, consider bundling them up as a package offer.
 Perhaps you’ll take a client’s blog post draft and offer the following services: